Miranda0101/MEAN_2024_03_25/README.md

 ### This is a general description about what you should do.
 The team lead should write the detailed tickets and assign them to team members.
 The Jira board will be checked during code review.
 ## Team Assignments (Finish as a team)
 ### Apr.
 26
-1. Link: https://github.com/JRAntra/AngularTrainingBackEnd.
-Clone this repo to your local.
-2. Create a service to retrieve data from server, and display it on NewsFeed page.
-API used: http://localhost:4231/api/news
+1. Create a service to retrieve data from server, and display it on NewsFeed page.
+API used: https://jsonplaceholder.typicode.com/posts
-3. Create a service to retrieve user information and display it on Admin page.
-API used: http://localhost:4231/api/users/getAllUsers
+2. Create a service to retrieve user information and display it on Admin page.
+API used: https://dummyjson.com/posts

 ### Apr.
 25